soccernee/CS262_Project2/DesignDecisions.md

 5. As the expirment progresses, machines that have a much slower instruciton time and thus have a clogged queue suffer from significant drift from when a message was sent from one machine to when it was logged in the slow machine.
 This is because it has to process all the messages it had before that one.

+6. It is noted that as the frequency of internal event decreases the average length of the queue on slow machines becomes exponentially larger.
+This is due to the fact that the faster machines are sending messages to slow machines more frequenlty, while the slower machines are still processing a new message at the same rate as always.

 Column Names:

 - Instruction Time: How many operations per second